johneatmon/www/src/pages/work/prosource-website.md

 ## Conclusion

 If I had more time, I would have conducted usability tests.
-When we asked for feedback, they merely reviewed the website on their own time and jotted down a few thoughts — there weren't a set of tasks to complete to highlight flow pain points.
+When we asked for feedback, customers/peers merely reviewed the website on their own time and jotted down a few thoughts — there weren't a set of tasks to complete to highlight flow pain points.

 If you're curious, you can see some of the earlier iterations of the website below: